Where are we up to?

 Please note that this page will be updated as the projects progress.
 If you would like to be kept up-to-date on the developments of the strategy, please email

 In April 2003, the former Minister for Fisheries, Forestry and Conservation and the former Minister for Immigration, Multicultural and Indigenous Affairs announced BDO Consulting (SA) Pty Ltd as the successful consultant to develop the National Indigenous Forestry Strategy.

 In September and November 2003 a series of eight workshops were held across Australia (Manjimup WA, Moora WA, Mt Gambier SA, Hobart TAS, Barmah VIC, Grafton NSW, Cairns QLD, Tiwi Islands NT) that included a broad representation of Indigenous communities as well as direct contact with forest and wood products industry participants.

 In addition, a call for submissions was also open to the public.

-The consultants delivered a Scoping Report to the Steering Committee in April 2004: Opportunities and Barriers for greater Indigenous involvement in Australia's Forest Industries: A scoping report addressing Indigenous involvement in the forestry and associated sectors for the National Indigenous Forestry Strategy Steering Committee PDF [2 MB].
+The consultants delivered a Scoping Report to the Steering Committee in April 2004: Opportunities and Barriers for greater Indigenous involvement in Australia's Forest Industries: A scoping report addressing Indigenous involvement in the forestry and associated sectors for the National Indigenous Forestry Strategy Steering Committee PDF [2 MB, 152 pages].
 This report, along with other research material, informed the development of a draft strategy.

 A second round of consultations was convened between June and September 2004 at the same eight locations visited in 2003 seeking feedback on the draft Strategy.
 The Strategy was also sent to a database of approximately 600 interested parties for comment.